 The Dec.
-13 performance, at The People's Building in Aurora, will feature compositions of writformerly incarcerated people and orate on a project. classical musicians along with videos and other works of art.
+13 performance, at The People's Building in Aurora, will feature compositions of writing and music created by pairs of formerly incarcerated people and classical musicians along with videos and other works of art.

 The artists and formerly incarcerated people participating hope it helps the audience see the humanity of people who spent time in prison.
 The majority of people sentenced to prison will eventually be released back into communities after serving their time, and organizers hope attendees will see that these once-incarcerated people can be successful and contribute to society after release.